TarVK/Empirler/README.md

 It can also be used in any case where data requires reading or transpiling but contains too much structure to just be understood purely with RegEx.
 Empirler can be seen as a library to extend the capabilities of a RegEx replacement, by providing structure and context to these replacements.

-Example of the type of transpiling that can be done by empirler:
+#Example of the type of transpiling that can be done by empirler
 input:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>